Kyoko Kobayashi Hillman

 University of British Columbia Vancouver, Canada

-Responsible for courses, including a content-based language course on Ainu, the indigenous people of Japan, in the Department of Asian Studies
+Developed and offered a content-based language course on Ainu, the indigenous people of Japan.

 2017 - 2018